alexgoudemond/HyperionDev_TakeHomeTest/Section A/README.md

     7.)
 Should function() take an Integer as a parameter?
     8.) function() should be recursive, not iterative!
     9.) main() should call the fibonacci function!

+---

+# Overall Feedback

+**Correctness** - This code aimed to reverse a string, and calculate the first 'n' fibonacci numbers in a sequence.
+Because the fibonacci function was not called in the main() method, and uses iteration instead of recursion, this code is not complete.
+If the proposed corrections were implemented, I believe this code could be completely correct.

+**Efficiency** - This code is efficient, however recursion is generally slower that iteration.

+**Style** - The code provided did not have a consistent indentation-style, nor did it have a consistent brace-style.
+Fixing these would make the code more readible.

+**Documentation** - The code could benefit from some more comments and test cases.

+Overall, the code is a fantastic attempt!
+We only needed to modify a few small things, to get it to run!